 with multiple PCs seeking the latest Office version.

 2) Office 2013 is supported in 32-bit and 64-bit operating systems.
-Marketed primarily to business users, Microsoft originally priced it very high but has recanted and is additionally offering multi-PC licenses for individual purchase.
+Marketed primarily to business users, Microsoft originally priced Office 2013 very high but has recanted and is additionally offering multi-PC licenses for individual purchase.
 Office 2013 Professional is currently available as a download install for 2 PCs for as low as $219.98.
 Office 2013 is not compatible with Windows XP or Windows Vista.

 |4) Office 2007 is compatible with Windows XP Service Pack 2 and later operating systems.|